cryptocopycats/kittyverse/kittyverse/README.md

 Aside - What are Fancies?

-Fancies are fancy cats that incl. "normies" that you can breed with a trait recipe or exclusive or special editions that get "minted" and are not breedable.
+Fancies are fancy cats with special artwork that incl. "normies" that you can breed with a trait recipe or exclusive or special editions that get "minted" and are not breedable.
 See the [Fancies Timeline @ Kittypedia](https://github.com/cryptocopycats/kittypedia/blob/master/TIMELINE-FANCIES.md) for a list of all cats with special artwork.